adamnemecek/WebMIDIKit/README.md

 ### What's MIDI

 [MIDI](https://en.wikipedia.org/wiki/MIDI) is a standard governing music software and music device interconnectivity.
-It lets you make music by sending and receiving data from and to applications and devices.
+It lets you make music by sending and receiving between applications and devices.

 ### What's WebMIDI

 [WebMIDI](https://webaudio.github.io/web-midi-api/) is a browser API standard that brings the MIDI technology to the web.
 WebMIDI is minimal, it only describes MIDI port selection, receiving data from input ports and sending data to output ports.
-However, this should cover ~95% of all use cases.
 [WebMIDI is currently implemented in Chrome & Opera](http://caniuse.com/#feat=midi).
 Note that WebMIDI is relatively low level as you are still dealing with sequences of UInt8s (bytes/octets).

 ### What's WebMIDIKit